 Cervical cancer Cervical Cancer Cervical cancer develops in the cervix (the lower part of the uterus).
-Cervical cancer usually results from infection with the human papillomavirus (HPV), transmitted during sexual intercourse... read more is slightly more likely to develop in women who use oral contraceptives for more than 5 years.
+Most cervical cancers are caused by human papillomavirus (HPV) infection.
+Cervical cancer usually results from infection... read more is slightly more likely to develop in women who use oral contraceptives for more than 5 years.
 But 10 years after stopping use, this risk decreases to what it was before starting oral contraceptives.
 Also, whether the increased risk is related to the oral contraceptives is unclear.
 Women who are taking oral contraceptives should have Papanicolaou (Pap) tests Screening for Cervical Cancer Sometimes doctors recommend screening tests, which are tests that are done to look for disorders in people who have no symptoms.
 If women have symptoms related to the reproductive system (gynecologic... read more as recommended by their doctor.
 Such tests can detect precancerous changes in the cervix early—before they lead to cancer.

 If women developed jaundice Jaundice in Adults In jaundice, the skin and whites of the eyes look yellow.
 Jaundice occurs when there is too much bilirubin (a yellow pigment) in the blood—a condition called hyperbilirubinemia.
 (See also Overview... read more due to reduced or slow movement of bile through the bile ducts (cholestasis Cholestasis Cholestasis is reduction or stoppage of bile flow.
 Bile is the digestive fluid produced by the liver.
 Disorders of the liver, bile duct, or pancreas can cause cholestasis.
 The skin and whites... read more ) during a previous pregnancy, they may have the same problem when they take oral contraceptives.
 They may still be able to take oral contraceptives, but they should have regular examinations and blood tests to check for this problem.
 However, if women developed jaundice when they took oral contraceptives in the past, they should not take them again.